 Elbow ankylosis, cloverleaf skull, broad toes, and visceral anomalies are typical of PS, type II.

-Type III PS is almost similar to type II except in the absence of cloverleaf skull.
+Type III PS is almost similar to type II except in the absence of a cloverleaf skull.

 Visceral anomalies are common in types II and III PS.